cesarParra/lwc-signals/README.md

 ## Reacting to changes

+### `$reactTo`

-You can also use the store in other components to react to changes in the store.
-For this you need to use the `$computed` function to create a reactive value that depends on the store.
+To have your components automatically react to changes in the store, you can use the `$reactTo` function to create a reactive value that will update whenever the store changes.

-Let's create another component that displays the counter value.
+Let's create another component that displays the counter value and automatically updates when the counter changes.

 ```html
 <!-- display.html -->